* Pro-abortion activist

 In a 2012 article which she wrote for Politico.com, Feldt warned that “if President Obama caves to the Catholic Bishops” by failing to demand that even religious organizations offer their employees health-insurance plans that include contraceptive coverage, “he is toast with the wide spectrum of progressive and middle-of-the-road women who elected him.”
 On the other hand, said Feldt, if Obama “can recast the debate over contraception properly into one about women’s moral and human right to make their own childbearing decisions, as well as essential to the health of women and children … he will be a hero to the 99 percent of American women, including 98 percent of Catholics, who use birth control at some time during their lives …”

-In 2013 Feldt co-founded Take The Lead, a movement designed “to prepare, develop, inspire and propel women to take their fair and equal share of leadership positions across all sectors by 2025.”
-She subsequently served as the organization’s president.
+In 2013 Feldt co-founded Take The Lead (TTL), a movement designed “to prepare, develop, inspire and propel women to take their fair and equal share of leadership positions across all sectors by 2025.”
+She subsequently served as TTL’s president.

-Over the years, Feldt has received numerous awards from leftwing organizations, including the Golden Apple Award from the National Organization for Women‘s Sun City, Arizona chapter (2005), and Planned Parenthood’s Margaret Sanger Award (also in 2005).
+Over the years, Feldt has taught courses in feminism at Arizona State University.
+She also has served as a fellow at the International Leadership Forum; a board-of-directors member of the Women’s Media Center and the Jewish Women’s Archive; and an advisory board member of Our Bodies, Ourselves.
+Moreover, Feldt has received numerous awards from left-wing organizations, including the Golden Apple Award from the National Organization for Women‘s Sun City, Arizona chapter (2005), and Planned Parenthood’s Margaret Sanger Award (also in 2005).

 For additional information on Gloria Feldt, click here.